Parent Boost Visitor Visa

 The key features and benefits of the Parent Boost Visitor Visa include:

-Length of the visa – whereas the Parent and Grandparent Visitor Visa is only valid for 3 years (with an option to apply for a further 3 years), the Parent Boost Visitor Visa will be valid for up to 5 years, with the option to extend for a further 5 years
+Length of the visa – Whereas the Parent and Grandparent Visitor Visa is only valid for 3 years (with an option to apply for a further 3 years), the Parent Boost Visitor Visa will be valid for up to 5 years, with the option to extend for a further 5 years

 Key potential challenges and risks

-One challenge will be meeting the financial requirements and providing the correct level of evidence to prove they are met.
+One challenge is meeting the financial requirements and providing the correct level of evidence to prove they are met.
 It’s important to note that the onus is always on the visa applicant to prove they meet the requirements, by providing all of the necessary documentary evidence required for an immigration officer to decide the application.
 Generally, for offshore temporary visa applications, immigration officers will simply decide the application based on the submitted information and documents and will not for example write to request further information or documents.
 This highlights the importance of providing the correct quality and quantity of evidence with an application from the outset.

 Given that the Parent Boot Visitor Visa does not provide a pathway to New Zealand residence, if residence is the goal, I would always recommend exploring the Parent Category or Parent Retirement Category options as the earliest opportunity, given the ever increasing risk of a health condition preventing an applicant or their partner from meeting Immigration New Zealand’s health requirements for these residence categories.